savagerunderscorelex/shirleyjones/journal.md

 ## 11/7

 For the last 2 days I focused more on developing characters instead of actually programming.
 I plan to write dialogues on Milanote first and then try to incorporate them in the dialogue class functions.

+## 11/11

+It's 11/11!
+Make a wish!

+I created more character boards (will add this unto wiki) and updated the NPC class and the chooseLocation function to match the addition of new characters as well.